whitewater-guide/whitewater-guide/README.md

 If you run no more than one docker-machine at a time, then ip is stable.
 Get this ip with `docker-machine ip ww-local` and add it to your hosts file as `ww-local.io`.
 Then in web and mobile packages set urls in `env.development.local` to point to `ww-local.io` as backend.
 This is required, as facebook auth needs stable callback url.

+It's recommended to get images dump via `dev:images`, or ask me for archive. `local:start` will copy images to docker-machine

 ## Deployment